DOTBielefeld/agga_supplement/README.md

 **Supplementary material to the article:**

-## AGGA - A method for automated algorithm configuration of anytime algorithms
+## A method for automated algorithm configuration of anytime algorithms
 <br>

 ### Configuration scenarios